-- Local early help process and understand their role in it, in identifying emerging problems, liaising with a DSL, and sharing information with other professionals to support early identification and assessment. - The process for making referrals to local authority children's social care and for statutory assessments that may follow a referral. - What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality whilst liaising with relevant professionals. - The signs of different types of abuse and neglect, as well as specific safeguarding issues, such as child on-child abuse, child sexual exploitation (CSE), child criminal exploitation (CCE), indicators of being at risk from or involved with serious violent crime, FGM, radicalisation and serious violence (including that linked to county lines) - That if a child has made a disclosure, that the information will only be shared with a DSL and children's social care.
-Staff should never promise a child that they will not tell anyone about a report of abuse. - The importance of reassuring victims that they are being taken seriously and that they will be supported and kept safe - The fact that children can be at risk of harm inside and outside of their home, at school and online - The fact that children who are (or who are perceived to be) lesbian, gay, bi or trans (LGBT) can be targeted by other children - What to look for to identify children who need help or protection - Reinforce the importance of online safety when communicating with parents.
-This includes making parents aware of what we ask children to do online (e.g. sites they need to visit or who they'll be interacting with online)

-• Provide a safe space for pupils who are LGBT to speak out and share their concerns
+- Local early help process and understand their role in it, in identifying emerging problems, liaising with a DSL, and sharing information with other professionals to support early identification and assessment. - Those students who may benefit from early help for example those with SEND, young carers, those who have a mental health need, are showing signs of anti-social behaviour, are misusing substances, are frequently going missing, are persistently absent from education, are at risk of exploitation and/ or radicalisation, have a family member in prison, where there is domestic abuse, substance misuse or adult mental health issues in the home, are at risk of honour-based abuse, are privately fostered or are a care leaver - The process for making referrals to local authority children's social care and for statutory assessments under the Children Act 1989, especially section 17 (children in need) and section 47 (child protection) that may follow a referral, including the role they might be expected to play - What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality whilst liaising with relevant professionals - The signs and indicators of different types of abuse and neglect, as well as specific safeguarding issues, which may also be extra-familial or contextual risks outside of their families, such as child-on-child abuse, sexual abuse, domestic abuse, child sexual exploitation (CSE), child criminal exploitation (CCE), county lines, indicators of being at risk from or involved with serious violent crime, FGM, radicalisation and serious violence (including that linked to county lines).
+Staff will know that such issues are rarely standalone ones and will exercise professional curiosity and discuss concerns with the DSL. - That if a child has made a disclosure, that the information will only be shared with a DSL and children's social care.
+Staff should never promise a child that they will not tell anyone about a report of abuse - The importance of reassuring victims that they are being taken seriously and that they will be supported and kept safe - That child may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/ or they may not recognise their experiences as harmful.
+Staff will still exercise professional curiosity and discuss concerns with the DSL - The fact that children can be at risk of harm inside and outside of their home, at school and online - The fact that children who are (or who are perceived to be) lesbian, gay, bi or trans (LGBT) can be targeted by other children - What to look for to identify children who need help or protection - All staff will be aware that technology is a significant component in many safeguarding and wellbeing issues and risks young people face online - Reinforce the importance of online safety when communicating with parents.
+This includes making parents aware of what we ask children to do online (e.g. sites they need to visit or who they'll be interacting with online) - Provide a safe space for pupils who are LGBTQ+ to speak out and share their concerns